neo-project/docs/en-us/white-paper.md

 * **Use fiat currency as currency**

 There are three core functions of money: exchange medium, accounting units and value storage.
-Bitcoin and other encrypted digital currency is a good exchange medium, users can, through Bitcoin, engage is global circulation of value.
+Bitcoin and other encrypted digital currencies are a good exchange medium, users can, through Bitcoin, engage in global circulation of value.
 However, the general inelasticity of encrypted digital assets brings high volatility, thus failing to realize the full currency function of the accounting unit and the value store.
 BitShares, Nubits and other systems are trying to design a stable encrypted digital currency that is anchored by fiat currency, but it is not very successful and has a narrow range of applications.

 NEO will use fiat as its internal currency.